 A Bit More About Bitcoin

 Each bitcoin is made up of smaller units known as satoshis, similar to what cents are to a dollar.
-Because a single bitcoin can have a value of tens of thousands of dollars (prices continually fluctuate), buying fractional shares is common.
+Because a single bitcoin can have a value of tens of thousands of dollars (prices continually fluctuate), buying fractional amounts is common.
 Bitcoins are primarily purchased and sold online, including through crypto asset exchanges, or at certain physical locations, like crypto ATMs.
-Bitcoins are stored in a digital wallet and can be used to purchase items from individuals or other establishments that accept bitcoin.
+Bitcoins are stored in a crypto wallet and can be used to purchase items from individuals or other establishments that accept bitcoin.

 Bitcoin can be exchanged for traditional currency at exchange rates that fluctuate.
 IRS guidance notes that bitcoin currency is treated as property for U.S. federal tax purposes and subject to the same general tax principles.